Hermetia Illucens: A Natural Antimicrobial Powerhouse

 Challenges and Future Research Directions

-While the antimicrobial properties of Hermetia illucens larvae are promising, several challenges remain.
+While the antimicrobial properties of Hermetia Illucens larvae are promising, several challenges remain.

 One of the key hurdles is the need for more extensive research into the precise mechanisms by which these antimicrobial substances work.